chenyangqiu/chenyangqiu.github.io/_pages/about.md

     A novel sufficient condition on the power of each battery for achieving SoC balancing of the battery network; A new power allocating controllers such that accelerated SoC balancing is achieved.

 - (2024.04 – Now) **Distributed Accelerated algorithm for Resource Allocation**
-  - An accelerated Lagrangian-based algorithm solving the dual problem of the resource allocation problem which converges to the optimal solution with convex assumption at a nonergodic O(1/k) rate.
+  - An accelerated Lagrangian-based algorithm solving the dual problem of the resource allocation problem which converges to the optimal solution with the strongly convex assumption at a nonergodic $O(1/k^2)$ rate.

 # 🎖 Honors and Awards